 Do you want to help children, young people and adults have their say about the health and care services they use?

-The Care Forum is responsible for the delivery of four Healthwatch:
+The Care Forum is responsible for the delivery of two Healthwatch:

 Healthwatch relies on volunteers to hear what local people have to say about their services.
 Healthwatch volunteers champion a group to ensure Healthwatch hears from local communities, the community outreach volunteers help by visiting local health, care and community groups.
 Healthwatch volunteer reps communicate with organisations and service providers, to help them to know and understand what Healthwatch is doing.
 Healthwatch has statutory right to enter and view services to observe how services are delivered and suggest recommendations to make services better for the people who use them, volunteers are trained and checked to support this vital function.